 How does it work?

-Quaker Social Action will be hiring a welcoming, fully equipped and socially distanced kitchen space in South Islington where people with experience of homelessness can book a two hour slot to cook a dish of their choice.
+Quaker Social Action is hiring a welcoming, fully equipped and socially distanced kitchen space in south Islington where people with experience of homelessness can book a two hour slot to cook a dish of their choice.
 They can choose to eat there alongside other cooks with experience of homelessness, or they can batch cook several meals to take away with them.
 Cooks are supported by a project manager with a background in nutrition who can advise on healthier options.

 Our theory of change is that having control over what to eat, and confidence in cooking can inspire cooks to think about what other areas of their lives they can take control of to increase their wellbeing.
 And having the space and time to consider and prepare a meal, with advice to hand, will lead to healthier eating choices, and hence better physical health.